Tecdiary/sbm-guide/readme.md

         -   Can add products, customers, vendors, invoices, purchases & payments
 -   Progressive Web App, you can add it to home on your tablet/mobile devices and use as mobile application.
 All the get requests will be cached but you need to be online to make post/put/delete requests.

+## Emails

+System will send emails as following (disabled on demo):

+1. **User Created** - User will be informed once created by super
+2. **Admin Reset User Password** - User will be informed once password reset by super
+3. **Invoice Created** - Customer will be informed that invoice has been created
+4. **Purchase Created** - Vendor will be informed that purchase has been created
+5. **Payment Created** - Customer/Vendor will be informed that payment has been created
+6. **Payment Received** - Customer will be informed that payment has been received

+We will add more email options as we receive feedback from you.

 ## Available Reports

 We has added 5 reports.
 For more reports, we need your feedback.
 Once we have enough data and finalized the reports, we will add them in future updates.